Randoragon/dwm/README.md

 - customizable bar text horizontal padding
 - custom bar height
 - window name is centered between tags and status text

+I currently don't have plans of adding clickable bar modules, because the [status2d](https://dwm.suckless.org/patches/status2d/) patch is not easily comptible with the [statuscmd](https://dwm.suckless.org/patches/statuscmd/) patch and making them both work would require a lot of effort for a feature that I can comfortably do without.

 ## Applied Patches